Australian cities for digital rights

 Mismanagement and misuse of personal information, poor data security protections resulting in regular data breaches that puts people at risk―not smart.

 Rapid expansion of surveillance technology in public spaces that erodes the privacy rights of everyday people doing nothing more than living their lives―the opposite of smart.

 ‘Intelligence-driven’ policing that uses AI-fueled crime prediction software and racially biased facial recognition technology―downright dangerous.

 Technology is developing far more rapidly than we could have predicted just a few decades ago.
 Increases in computer power; access to more sophisticated surveillance systems; data-matching and linked databases; and a rise in the use of AI and automated systems have seen many governments expanding their ‘public safety’ programs and turning to the concept of developing ‘smart cities’.

 But it’s the wrong kind of smart.

-The wrong kind of smart.
+The wrong kind of smart

-There is no empirical evidence that supports the assertion that blanket surveillance is effective at preventing serious crime and terrorism either domestically or internationally.
+There is no empirical evidence that supports the assertion that city-wide surveillance is effective at preventing serious crime and terrorism either domestically or internationally.
 In fact, if anything, these approaches almost always erode rights and diminish freedoms.

-Cities for Digital Rights Initiative.
+Cities for Digital Rights Initiative